AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-1_Malvertising.md

 And guess where malvertisers most like to share their wares.

 <h2>We're number one</h2>
 Bromium Labs found more than <a href="https://www.bromium.com/company/press-releases/bromium-threat-report-identifies-security-risks-popular-websites-and-software.html">half the ads with malware-payloads were on either news and entertainment websites</a>, with news at the top of the pack (32%).
-Like all marketers, malvertisers wants premiere placement on well-respected sites.
+Like all marketers, malvertisers want premiere placement on well-respected sites.
 The ad-bidding process grants them their wish.

 In March 2016 the websites of The New York Times, BBC, Weather Network, The Hill, Newsweek, AOL, MSN, and NFL all, as CNET reported, "<a href="http://www.cnet.com/news/new-york-times-bbc-dangerous-ads-ransomware-malvertising/">inadvertently ran malicious ads that attempted to hijack the computers of visitors and demand a ransom</a>."